• The Packaging and Packaging Waste Regulation

 plastic packaging

-• Each plastic part of the packaging must contain a minimum percentage of recycled content.
+• Each plastic part representing more than 5% of total packaging weight must contain a minimum percentage of recycled content.
 For example, contact sensitive PET packaging must have 30% recycled content by 2030 and 50% by 2040.

 • Plastic parts representing less than 5% of the weight of the packaging unit are exempted from meeting recycled content targets.
 As such we expect that a large majority of pressure-sensitive labels will be exempt.
 Nonetheless labeling materials can help brands achieve their sustainability goals.